 3. Push the latch plate into the buckle until it clicks.
+If the latch plate will not go fully into the buckle, check if the correct buckle is being used.

-Position the release button on the buckle so that the safety belt could be quickly unbuckled if necessary.
+Position the release button on the buckle, away from the child restraint system, so that the safety belt could be quickly unbuckled if necessary.